The Thing (Benjamin Grimm)

 Clobberin’ Time!

-As the Fantastic Four began to develop into a working team led by Mr. Fantastic Reed Richards, the Thing lumbered out into the world to find his place in it as a “monster.”
+As the Fantastic Four began to develop into a working team led by Mr. Fantastic, the Thing lumbered out into the world to find his place in it as a “monster.”
 As that transpired he sought conflicts with the powerful Hulk, teamed with the Human Torch for adventures, and navigated continuous changes to his appearance and strength.
-These changes also impacted his personality and mood, bring bouts of anger that inspired him to quit the team with little provocation and even attempt to exile himself in other time periods and other remote locations.
+These changes also impacted his personality and mood, bringing bouts of anger, such as the time when he returned home after his transformation to his girlfriend Linda, who fled in fear of Ben’s monstrous appearance.
+She soon tried to comfort him and expressed a willingness to continue their relationship; but he felt she’d be better off without him, so he feigned an insane rage and threatened her, scaring her away.
+They never reconciled.
+His bouts of anger also inspired him to quit the team with little provocation, and even attempt to exile himself in other time periods and other remote locations.

 Having changed again back into the Thing, Grimm reluctantly joined his fellow heroes on the alien planet called Battleworld to clash with villains brought in by the all-powerful Beyonder.
-The Thing, then able to change at will as Richards’ posited, stayed on the planet after the other heroes returned to Earth and for a while adventured there before he too came back to his birthworld.
-Once there, he found himself unable to regain his human form and lapsed a funk over what he saw as Mr. Fantastic’s disloyalty and Alicia’s betrayal of their relationship with Johnny Storm.
+The Thing, then able to change at will as Richards’ posited, stayed on the planet after the other heroes returned to Earth and for a while adventured there before he, too, came back to his birthworld.
+Once there, he found himself unable to regain his human form and lapsed into a funk over what he saw as Mr. Fantastic’s disloyalty and Alicia’s betrayal of their relationship with Johnny Storm.
+Though no one knew it, Alicia had been replaced by an alien Skrull Lyja the Lazerfist, AKA Lyja.

 Doctor Doom instituted an even deadlier campaign against his enemies and possessed Grimm’s body to battle them.
 The Thing seemed to die following that event and Richards and the others sought the path of his soul, tracing it all the way to “Heaven” and an audience with a being known simply as the Creator.
 Grimm’s late brother convinced him to reclaim his life on Earth and the Fantastic Four experienced another reunion and restrengthening of their bond as a family.
 Unfortunately, once back to work, they discovered their resources drained by the U.S. government and were forced to operate with low funds and at menial jobs to make ends meet.

-Grimm then came into a sizable fortune from investments not seized by the government and ode a rollercoaster of breezy spending and subsequent charity donations.
+Grimm then came into a sizable fortune from investments not seized by the government and rode a rollercoaster of breezy spending and subsequent charity donations.
 Though unhappy with the institution of the Superhuman Registration Act, the Thing agreed to work with official forces to capture heroes who rebelled against it.
-This brought him into conflict with Sue Richards and Johnny Storm, and in the wake of Captain America’s surrender to law enforcement, he went into a self-imposed exile to clear his head after the “civil war” between two factions of his heroic friends.
+This brought him into conflict with Sue and Johnny, and in the wake of Steve Rogers, AKA Captain America’s surrender to law enforcement, he went into a self-imposed exile to clear his head after the “civil war” between two factions of his heroic friends.

-Once back with the Fantastic Four, Grimm lead the team again yet that time with the Black Panther and the X-Men’s Storm as replacements for Reed and Sue Richards.
+Once back with the Fantastic Four, Grimm led the team again yet that time with T’Challa, AKA Black Panther, and the X-Men’s Storm as replacements for Reed and Sue Richards.
 Around this time, the team rescued the real Alicia Masters from the alien Skrulls and Grimm kindled a serious romance with schoolteacher Debbie Green after learning that Masters wished to remain just friends with him.
 Luke Cage then asked the Thing to split his time between a newly reformed Avengers and the Fantastic Four, and Grimm spent a tense time as Angrir, Breaker of Souls, when he became possessed by a mystical hammer during a world-wide battle between Earth’s heroes and the insidious Serpent.

-Once cleared of being accused of murdering Alicia Masters’ step-father the Puppet Master, the Thing joined the underground resistance movement against Captain America’s Hydra regime and briefly joined both the outer space Guardians of the Galaxy and the earthbound S.H.I.E.L.D.
-When Doctor Doom took advantage of the destruction of the multiverse and built a patchwork Battleworld of his own, Grimm found himself a living wall called the Shield on the strange planet and later aided Reed Richards’ victory over the god-like Doom.
+Once cleared of being accused of murdering Alicia Masters’ stepfather Phillip Masters, AKA Puppet Master, the Thing joined the underground resistance movement against an altered Captain America’s Hydra regime and briefly joined both the outer space Guardians of the Galaxy and the earthbound S.H.I.E.L.D.
+When Doctor Doom took advantage of the destruction of the multiverse and built a patchwork Battleworld of his own, Grimm found himself a living wall called the Shield on the strange planet and later aided Reed’s victory over the god-like Doom.